KhronosGroup/Vulkan-Tools/CONTRIBUTING.md

   **Note:** When adding new output to vulkaninfo, do NOT add JSON output unless the formmatting is defined by a schema.
 * Run tests that explicitly exercise your changes.
 * Feel free to subject your code changes to other tests as well!

-#### Coding Conventions for [CMake](http://cmake.org) files

-* When editing configuration files for CMake, follow the style conventions of the surrounding code.
-  * The column limit is 132.
-  * The indent is 4 spaces.
-  * CMake functions are lower-case.
-  * Variable and keyword names are upper-case.

 ### **Contributor License Agreement (CLA)**